POEMS AND POETRY NEWS

 Tar River Poetry editor Luke Whisnant wrote this fine essay reflecting on art and my poem "Report on the State of the World's Children":After the Art

-Barbara Crocker for her poem: "Poem with an Embedded Line by Susan Cohen"
+Thanks to Barbara Crocker for her poem: "Poem with an Embedded Line by Susan Cohen" in Verse-Virtual.

-Jabberwock Review, for nominating "They've Discovered the Spiders Can Hear Us" for a Pushcart Prize and Best New Poets.
+Jabberwock Review nominated "They've Discovered the Spiders Can Hear Us" for a Pushcart Prize and Best New Poets.